xu-kq/Exercises-in-Cpp-Primer/README.md

 # Exercises-in-Cpp-Primer
-A loose collection of interesting Exercises in the book.
+A loose collection of interesting Exercises in the book..